Anshul7457/Bootcamp-project-2/README.md

     - The user can either input the values manually one-by-one when the program is running.

     - The user can write all the values into a file, seperated by whitespaces.
 The file can have any name or extension.
-When the program is running, the user will be prompted to simply enter the name of the file (with extension).Look at the ./ sample.txt ./ file in the same directory for example of input.
+When the program is running, the user will be prompted to simply enter the name of the file (with extension).Look at the [sample.txt](sample.txt) file in the same directory for example of input.
 ##  How It Works
 I've written a simple algorithm to give an idea of how the program works which uses backtracking.